The 2023 Kentucky Commonwealth Commercial Wine Competition & Commissioner’s Cup will take place on December 2nd.

 - Judging of each individual wine is based on personal merit and is not judged comparatively against other wines placed in the same flight.
 Judging is based on clarity, varietal typicity, integration, expressiveness, complexity and connectedness.

 - All wines are judged blind.
 Each wine is only identified to judges by a computer generated number placed on the base of the tasting glass.
-Judges are provided with scoring sheets that contain the generated number of the wine and the varietal/blend (i.e. 421- Cabernet Sauvignon).
+Judges are provided with scoring sheets that contain the generated number of the wine and the varietal/blend (i.e. 421- Cabernet Sauvignon) and residual sugar.

 - All flights are staged in a separate room and delivered to the judge’s room.

-Sponsored by the Kentucky Department of Agriculture, the Commissioner’s Cup is the highest recognition awarded in the Commonwealth to the top Kentucky wine of the year in each of the following categories: Dry Red Wine (max 0.2% RS), Dry White Wine (max 0.2% RS), Rose/Blush, Sweet/Dessert Style/Fruit Wine and Boutique (Small Production) Wine.
+Sponsored by the Kentucky Department of Agriculture, the Commissioner’s Cup is the highest recognition awarded in the Commonwealth to the top Kentucky wine of the year in each of the following categories: Dry Red Wine, Dry White Wine, Rose/Blush, Sweet/Dessert Style/Fruit Wine and Boutique (Small Production) Wine.

-Every Commissioner Cup qualifying wine is tasted and individually scored by five KCCW&CC judges.
+Every Commissioner Cup qualifying wine is tasted and individually scored.
 Scores are tallied and the highest scoring wine in each class is awarded as a Commissioner’s Cup Winning Wine.